nackjaylor/formatting_tips-tricks/README.md

 ### Screenshots of code/terminals
 A no-go unless specifically asked for.
 This can cause issues because text is not machine readable and cannot go through plagiarism checking software.
 To someone reading it, there is little to no benefit as we don't know whether the code runs or how it fits into the broader picture.
 Instead, if you want to explain how you implemented some code you should do so mathematically or [use a pseudocode listing](https://www.overleaf.com/learn/latex/Algorithms).

+If it is specifically asked for - screenshots are still not recommended!
+Use a code block with indicative output formatted *like* a terminal: much easier to follow and highlightable within a document.
+Use [Google's command-line syntax](https://developers.google.com/style/code-syntax) as best practice.

 ### Do it once, do it well
 If you find yourself writing the same code more than once, or copying large chunks of it - you are doing something wrong.
 If it's used more than once, you should have it as a function in your code.